stride3d/stride-website/posts/2023-05-17-announcing-website-update.md

 ## Closing

-We hope you like the new website.
+We hope you like the updated website.

 With this new release, we would like to encourage our community to contribute as well.
 Your experiences, insights, and knowledge are invaluable, and we would love to showcase them on our blog.